 The term ‘zombie’ is never spoken in what many consider the first zombie film.
-Neither the creators nor early viewers of the film could have imagined just how revolutionary the film would be, or how instrumental it was in creating this contemporary lore and terminology.
+Neither the creators nor early viewers could have imagined just how revolutionary the film would become, and how instrumental it would be in creating contemporary lore and terminology.
 There had been zombies before, like Bela Lugosi’s infamous and racist White Zombie from 1932, but this was the first time an undead figure was brought to life without an individual controlling them.
-Perhaps the zombie has become an overused trope, but in 1968, it was utterly unique.
+While zombies have become a rather overused trope, for 1968, they were utterly unique.

-George Romero’s film created a tool we continue to use to contextualize issues around identity and mob mentality, or who we become when we are removed from society and left with our basic instincts.
-The word ‘zombie’ has since developed into a scientific concept used to characterize dormant consciousness and subverted animation, which means that what was introduced as a cheap B movie villain became lore and then influenced the very way in which we view the human mind.
+George Romero’s Night of the Living Dead created a tool we continue to use to contextualize issues around identity and mob mentality, or who we become when we are removed from society and left with our basic instincts.
+The word ‘zombie’ has since developed into a scientific concept used to characterize dormant consciousness and subverted animation.
+What was introduced as a cheap B movie villain became lore and then influenced the very way in which we view the human mind.

 However, the term zombie is not the only unspoken thing in the film, as its racial and social tensions are also left for the viewer to fill in.
 The character’s inability to name the zombie relates to the way the film is unable to name its broader political and historical implications.
 The film’s characterization of light and dark, emphasis on zombie-like humans in the group, and its use of partial information, emphasize that these characters are motivated by unseen biases and forces which are left unspoken but clear in the film’s reception.